sigh/Puzzles/_puzzles/strategy/prisoner_lightbulb.md

+---
-# Prisoners and a lightbulb
+title: Prisoners and a lightbulb
+---

 A new prison has been built.
 It holds exactly 100 prisoners.
 Each prisoner is held in a solitary room with no way of communicating with the other prisoners,